 When we refuse to acknowledge those hidden desires, those things that linger in the hidden recesses of our hearts, those things no one else knows about, we fail to guard against those particular temptations.
 After all, what is the point of locking a door nobody can get to?
 What is the point of reinforcing a foundation that isn’t in danger of fracturing?
 If we think we are safe, we do nothing to safeguard ourselves.
 Thus, it is vitally important that we acknowledge those areas where our desires might get us into trouble.

 If we yearn for the latest technological gadget but we don’t have the money to spend on it, we might need to avoid Best Buy for a while.
-If we have trouble controlling lustful thoughts, we might need to avoid being alone with that good-looking co-worker we’ve caught staring recently or even stay away from the internet entirely.
+If we have trouble controlling lustful thoughts, we might need to avoid being alone with that good-looking co-worker we’ve caught staring at us recently or even stay away from the internet entirely.
 But when we refuse to acknowledge our own desires, we end up putting ourselves in unsafe positions, positions that will eventually see us yield to a temptation we could have guarded against.

 Be honest about the desires that lurk within you.
 Hiding and denying them only sets you up for failure.
 Acknowledge them and guard against them.
 Confide in someone who can hold you accountable and help you set up safeguards.
 Maintaining a pretense of super spirituality is difficult when your temptation sneaks in through your balcony.